2022-07-19

 4. Tiguan

 The Volkswagen Tiguan lineup struggled in the early 2010s because of timing chain issues, resulting in engine failures and expensive repairs.
 Engines in the second generation model have been revised and are free from these major problems but can still experience plastic intake manifold failure, premature water pump wear, and subframe clunk.
-In a study by J.D.
-Power, the latest Volkswagen Tiguan scored 83 out of 100 in predicted reliability.
+According to J.D.
+Power, the best-rated Volkswagen Tiguan is from 2016, with an 85/100 reliability score.
+Meanwhile, 2020-2024 models are rated at 77-78 out of 100.

 This compact crossover is one of the most desirable Volkswagen models.
 Its low starting price makes the Tiguan a dependable budget SUV with bold exterior styling and premium features like rear cross-traffic alert, blind-spot monitoring, remote control, a Wi-Fi hotspot, and a 6.5-inch touchscreen infotainment system.